dmd-program/dmd-100/projects/open_design/discover_secondary_research.md

 ## Instructions

 1. Conduct desktop and field research of toy kits and models.
 Investigate websites that sell toys and visit physical toy and hobby stores.
-See if you can understand the ways in which
+You are seeking to know and describe the following:
+   1. Existing toy categories
 2. Choose an age that you would like to focus on.
 The end user does not have to be a child.
 3. What purpose does the kit serve?
 4. Geographical location?